Colorado Senior Property Tax Exemption

-Click HERE for the Senior Property Tax Exemption Printable Short Form.
+Click the button bellow for the Senior Property Tax Exemption Printable Short Form.

 In 2000, voters amended the Colorado Constitution with the adoption of Section 3.5 of Article X. The amendment, and subsequent legislation, created a property tax exemption for two groups of people: a) qualifying seniors, and b) the surviving spouses of seniors who previously qualified.
 The three basic requirements are; 1) the qualifying senior must be at least 65 years old on January 1 of the year in which he/she qualifies; 2) the qualifying senior must be the owner of record, and must have been the owner of record for at least ten consecutive years prior to January 1; 3) the qualifying senior must occupy the property as his/her primary residence, and must have done so for at least ten consecutive years prior to January 1.

 For those who qualify, 50 percent of the first $200,000 of actual value of the property is exempted.
 The state will pay the exempted property tax.
 The exemption is effective January 1, 2002, and the exemption affects property taxes billed in 2003.
 If you own multiple residences, only one can be designated as your primary residence.

 Please provide your name, social security number and date of birth.
 (Your spouse should be identified in section 6, even if he or she also qualifies.)